 FYS 566 - What is Leadership?
-Theory, Practice, & Everyday Life TR 9:30-10:50 AM What makes a leader?
+Theory, Practice, & Everyday Life

+TR 9:30-10:50 AM

+7

+What makes a leader?
 In this course, we'll dive into the philosophy, history, and contemporary issues of leadership.
 You'll explore diverse leadership theories, focusing on concepts like identity, power, ethics, and social responsibility.
 Through case studies, self-reflection, and shared experiences, we'll examine how race, privilege, and power shape leadership today-and what the future of leadership might look like.
 Join us as we work toward answering the question: What defines effective leadership in the 21st century?
-Note: The blurbs associated with these courses are paraphrased.
-If you want full course description, you can find them in the Bates Course Catalog.

 How do our groups form, evolve, and exclude?

-FYS 574 - Creating Community in the Medieval World TR 9:30-10:50 AM 🖌 AC, HS, W1 In the Middle Ages, community played a key role in shaping identity, just as it does today.
+FYS 574 - Creating Community in the Medieval World TR 9:30-10:50 AM AC, HS, W1 In the Middle Ages, community played a key role in shaping identity, just as it does today.
 In this course, we'll explore how medieval people lived and formed communities, using texts like poetry, saints' lives, and legal documents.
 Focusing on diverse communities from Africa, Europe, and West Asia, we'll examine how inclusion and exclusion shaped their lives.
 Join us to discover how the past still informs our understanding of community today.